Can’t Get a Mortgage? Here’s What To Do Next

 Many people assume they won’t be able to get a mortgage with bad credit.
 You may already have been declined by a mainstream lender for this reason.
 However, you can still apply to a specialist bad credit mortgage provider who will look at your situation differently.

-Their policies are far more flexible, so they can take into account various additional factors, such as how serious your credit issues were, how much time has passed since, and whether there were mitigating circumstances.
+Their policies are far more flexible, so they can take into account various additional factors, such as the severity of your credit issues, the time that has passed since, and whether there were mitigating circumstances.

 You’re self-employed